smilingthax/edider/README.md

 edider: Tools for editing edid files
 ====================================

-1. Convert edid files from/to JSON.
+1. Convert edid files from/to JS objects and JSON.

 Usage:
 ```sh